 ✅ Tip — Whitsunday Island Tours: If you want to visit Whitehaven Beach or the Great Barrier Reef, book a day tour from Airlie Beach.
 Several operators cater to older travellers with accessible boarding, shaded seating, and calmer itineraries.
 Book at least 48 hours ahead in peak season.
 Prices range from $180–$280 per person (2026).
 Tours depart from Abell Point Marina or Shute Harbour.

-Cedar Creek Falls Cedar Creek Falls Rd, Conway QLD 4800 -20.3230, 148.7620 ⚠️ Uneven rocky path to falls.
+Cedar Creek Falls Cedar Creek Falls Rd, Conway QLD 4800 -20.3230, 148.7620 Google Maps ⚠️ Uneven rocky path to falls.
 Moderate fitness required.
 Not suitable for walkers/frames.
 Swimming hole — check for croc signs.

 Item Why It Matters for Airlie Beach

 2-week prescription medication supply Airlie Beach has pharmacies but limited stock of specialty medications.
-Proserpine pharmacy is the next option.
 Buy before arriving.

 Full water tanks before arriving No potable water at the rest area.
 Fill at Proserpine.
-Tropical heat = higher water consumption.
+Tropical heat = higher water consumption (15–25L/day per couple).

-Reef-safe sunscreen SPF 50+ If doing island/reef tours, reef-safe sunscreen protects the coral.
-Tropical UV is extreme — reapply every 2 hours.
+Reef-safe sunscreen SPF 50+ Tropical UV is extreme — reapply every 2 hours.
+Reef-safe protects the coral.

 CPAP lithium battery (if using unpowered site) No power at rest area.
 Battery must last full night.
 Test before travelling.